Category » Personal Development

 • Do you feel any better afterward?

-The obvious answer is, NO.
+The obvious answer is, NO, it does not.

 When you are angry, your emotions get agitated, your blood pressure goes up, you become impatient and irritable, and you lose control over your actions and reactions.